gerhynes/scala-notes/README.md

 }
 ```

-When using case classes, you can request that the coder be generated automatically.
+When using case classes, you can request that the encoder be generated automatically.
 The generated encoder analyzes the structure of the case class to define a new encoder.

 ```Scala
 import io.circe.generic.semiauto._